 a9.1.
 Ensure the subject agrees with the verb in number (singular or plural) and in person (first, second, third).
 The most common mistake arises with groups/organizations.

-The Office of Career Services sends its [nottheir] counselors to workshops.
+The Office of Gateway Career Center sends its [nottheir] counselors to workshops.

 When the name of the group/organization is plural, treat it as a plural subject.